Tyrn/wei/the-insider-en.typ

      Ashinik walked unsteadily to the living room and opened the door.

-     A cute maid looked at him with certain sympathy - the young financier's suit was wrinkled and bedraggled  and the suit's  owner  stood there swaying with disheveled hair and black circles under his eyes.
+     A cute maid looked at him with certain sympathy---the young financier's suit was wrinkled and bedraggled  and the suit's  owner  stood there swaying with disheveled hair and black circles under his eyes.